Joint Continuous and Discrete Model Selection via Submodularity: Constrained Optimization

-In many problems, we may be interested in optimization over a feasible subset $C\subset\mathbb{R}^n_{\geq 0}$ that is strictly contained in $\mathbb{R}^n_{\geq 0}$.
+In many problems, we may be interested in optimization over a feasible strict subset $C\subset\mathbb{R}^n_{\geq 0}$.
 Unfortunately, submodular function minimization and maximization subject to constraints is NP-Hard in general \cite{fujishige2011submodular}.
 This difficulty arises because arbitrary subsets of a lattice rarely define sublattices.

-One simple class of problems whose feasible sets do not define sublattices are problems with \emph{budget constraints}:
+One simple class of problems whose feasible sets are not sublattices are problems with \emph{budget constraints}:

-with $W_i:\mathbb{R}{\geq 0}\rightarrow\mathbb{R}$ strictly increasing functions for $i = 1,2,...,n$ and $B \in \mathbb{R}_{>0}$ a ``budget''.
+with $W_i:\mathbb{R}_{\geq 0}\rightarrow\mathbb{R}$ strictly increasing functions for $i = 1,2,...,n$ and $B \in \mathbb{R}_{>0}$ a ``budget''.

 When confronted with constrained optimization problems such as \eqref{eq:constrained_case}, one common approach is to add a Lagrange multiplier $\mu\in\mathbb{R}_{\geq 0}$ and instead solve the unconstrained problem: